vivektiwari660/omdb_api_calling/README.md

 3. We also check the requets module, if not installed, we have to install it.
 4. Run python file omdb_api_calling.py in CMD using: python omdb_api_calling.py
 5. Program ask for the user input
-6. Give the information in the form of XML data.
+6. Give the information in the form of XML data as well as JSON format.
 7. Add docker to the module we Creating a Dockerfile without extension: The file content looks like this

               FROM python:3